Andresmup/github-foundations/14_NOTIFICATIONS/Readme.md

 ## NOTIFICATION INBOX

 The notification inbox provides a chronological list of notification threads.
-This allow you to keep on top of all suscribed activities with associated Github repos.
+This allow you to keep on top of all subscribed activities with associated Github repos.

 You can access it in [https://github.com/notifications](https://github.com/notifications)